-- Property that increases in value by favorable market conditions and any other property that when disposed of will result in capital gains.
+Capital property that increases in value through favourable market conditions and any other property that, upon its disposition, will result in capital gains.

-- This refers to intangible assets.Examples include goodwill, customer lists, intellectual property, trademarks etc.
+Eligible Capital Property refers to intangible assets, including goodwill, customer lists, intellectual property, trademarks etc.

-- Inventory that has increased in value from its initial purchase amount.
+Inventory refers to assets that have increased in value from its initial purchase amount.

-The election must be filed by the earlier of your tax return due date and that of the corporation for the taxation year in which the transfer took place.
+The election must be filed by the earlier of your or your corporation’s tax return due date for the taxation year in which the transfer took place.
 Late filing within three years of that day is allowed, subject to a penalty.
 After the three years, you may be able to file late if the Canada Revenue Agency (CRA) is of the opinion that it would be “just and equitable” to allow the late filing.
 Again, a penalty will apply.

 Section 86 Estate Freeze

 The primary purpose of an estate freeze is to establish all or part of the value of growing assets at their current fair market value, such that any future growth in the value of these assets accrues to the next generation.
-The resulting effect is that this future growth in the value of the assets in question will not be taxed in the hands of the current shareholder at the time of sale or at his or her death.
+The resulting effect is that the value of the asset’s future growth will not be taxed in the hands of the current shareholder at the time of sale or his/her death.

-If the older generation had held on to the shares, those shareholders would pay an enormous amount of gains tax at their eventual death.
-A good portion however of the benefit of the wealth will not be borne to them but to their children and so the estate freeze allows ones children to pay the gains tax on their portion of wealth or value inherited.
+If shareholder had held on to his common shares, he would pay an enormous amount of gains tax upon his eventual death.
+Since a good portion of the benefit of the wealth will devolve onto the shareholder’s children, the estate freeze allows the children to pay the gains tax on their portion of wealth or value inherited.

 Whichever tax saving tool you use, make sure you understand the benefits and drawbacks of each.
-Consult a tax lawyer regarding these tax planning techniques to ensure that you maximize these tools available to Canadians, and minimize your tax obligations.
+Consult a tax lawyer at Kalfa Law regarding these tax planning techniques to ensure that you maximize these tools while minimizing your tax obligations.